pstreule/hassio-addons/ibeacon/README.md

 ## Advanced Configuration

-Note: When you change the Presence UUID or other parameters you need to start the add-on again.
+**Note**: When you change the Presence UUID or other parameters you need to start the add-on again.

 The presence `uuid` as well as the `major` and `minor` versions allow you to configure the beacon for specific presence detection scenarios (see [Apple's Getting Started Guide](https://developer.apple.com/ibeacon/Getting-Started-with-iBeacon.pdf) for more background).